 A long-term or delayed complication is an issue arising from your hernia mesh procedure that does not present itself immediately after or soon after the surgery.
 Negative symptoms can arise months or even years after your surgery.
 Some of these injuries may last for years once they start.

-Patients who develop symptoms even five years after their surgery have successfully brought personal injury lawsuits relating to their surgery from all types of hernias.
+Patients who develop symptoms even five years after their hernia repair surgery have successfully brought personal injury lawsuits relating to their surgery from all types of hernias.

 The types of symptoms and complications which can happen after your operation vary greatly.
 If you have suffered due to surgery for an inguinal hernia, groin hernia, or other hernia, even months or years after, you could be entitled to compensation.

-Chronic pain can limit your ability to live your life and is often caused by a manufacturer’s defective device or a doctor’s negligence.
+Chronic pain can limit your ability to live your life, work, urinate, defecate, and have intercourse.
+And chronic pain is often caused by a manufacturer’s defective device or a doctor’s negligence.
 1

 Organ and bowel perforation can occur.
-This is because the polypropylene fibers in certain devices have been found to perforate (poke through) the tissues and organs surrounding the mesh.
+This is because the polypropylene mesh fibers in certain devices have been found to erode and perforate (poke through) the tissues and organs surrounding the mesh.

 This stabbing of the organs and tissue can result in extreme and lasting pain, as well as mesh infection, seromas, scar tissue, and bowel obstruction.

-Mesh migration happens over time, resulting in pain, bleeding, or fistula.
+Mesh migration happens over time, resulting in pain, bleeding, inflammation, blockage, nerve damage, and/or a fistula.
 A fistula is an opening in your digestive tract which allows fluids to leak through the lining of your stomach and intestines.
 Severe infection can result, requiring hospitalization, abdominal surgery for mesh repair, severe pain, and sometimes mesh removal and surrounding tissue.
 2

 A mesh that has migrated can be difficult to repair and may be the result of the improper placement of the device by the abdominal wall.